 Behind the scenes of the 1945 Potsdam Conference

-The Cecilienhof Palace was the last palace built by the Hohenzollern dynasty.
+The Cecilienhof Country House was the last palace built by the Hohenzollern dynasty.
 It was built between 1913 - 1917 as an English country home and the last German crown couple William and Cecile of Prussia resided here until 1945.
 After their move, the palace was chosen to host the Potsdam Conference.

 From 17 July to 2 August 1945, the summit of the 'Big Three' took place in Potsdam - attended by President of the United States Harry S. Truman, the British Prime Minister Winston Churchill (followed by his successor Clement Attlee), and the Soviet Head of State Joseph Stalin.

 The Potsdam Conference is considered one the most important historical events of the 20th century.
 It is seen around the world as a symbol of the end of World War II and the beginning of the Cold War, which led to the division of Europe and the erection of the Berlin Wall.
 The Potsdam Agreement adopted at Cecilienhof laid the groundwork for a new order in Germany, Europe, and the world after World War II.
 The border installations that stood not far from the building from 1961 to 1989 were an indirect result of the Potsdam Conference and thus also a part of the palace’s history.

 The country house is now a museum in memory of the Potsdam Conference.
 In 2012, Matthias Simmich, the curator of the museum, managed to locate a living witness of the Conference - Margaret Joy Hunter, who was Churchill's assistant during his time in Potsdam and was part of the British delegation.